Taking Steps for the Future

 You will be entered into the college's system once you have paid your initial deposit.
 Once the deposit is processed, you should be able to activate your Laker NetID.
 Your Laker NetID gives you access to many technology services.
 Plan on activating your Laker NetID before arriving to campus.

 How many computer labs are available on campus?

 There are general access computer labs in the Campus Center, Mahar, and Penfield Library.
 There are also three computer labs in the residence halls: Hart, Oneida, and Scales.
 In addition to these open access labs, there are numerous departmental labs located in most academic buildings.

 How do you handle printing in the labs?

 Each student is allotted 500 pages of print quota per semester.
 This is an amount determined by CTS that should cover most printing demands for a student.
-Additional pages can be purchased in $5.00 allotments at Culkin Hall.
+Additional pages can be purchased in $5.00 allotments at Culkin Hall or online.
 Color printing is available in Penfield Library.
 A color page will deduct six pages from your print quota, whereas a B&W page deducts one page.
 Duplex (double-sided) printing is available in all labs and is enabled by default to reduce paper consumption.